Statistical disclosure control: Principles-Based SDC

 In principles-based SDC, both the researcher and the output checker are trained in SDC.
 They receive a set of rules, which are rules-of-thumb rather than hard rules as in rules-based SDC.
 This means that in principle, any output may be approved or refused.
 The rules-of-thumb are a starting point for the researcher.
 A researcher may request outputs which breach the 'rules of thumb' as long as (1) they are non-disclosive (2) they are important and (3) this is an exceptional request.
 It is up to the researcher to prove that any 'unsafe' outputs are non-disclosive, but the checker has the final say.
 Since there are no hard rules, this requires knowledge on disclosure risks and judgment from both the researcher and the checker.
 It requires training and an understanding of statistics and data analysis, although it has been argued that this can be used to make the process more efficient than a rules-based model.

-The UK Data Service employs a principles-based approach to statistical disclosure control from its Secure Data Service.
+In the UK all major secure research environments in social science and public health, with the exception of Northern Ireland, are principles-based.
+This includes the UK Data Service's Secure Data Service, the Office for National Statistics' Secure Research Service, the Scottish Safe Havens, Secure Anonymized Information Linkage (SAIL) and OpenSAFELY.

 Critiques

 Many contemporary statistical disclosure control techniques, such as generalization and cell suppression, have been shown to be vulnerable to attack by a hypothetical data intruder.
 For example, Cox showed in 2009 that Complementary cell suppression typically leads to "over-protected" solutions because of the need to suppress both primary and complementary cells, and even then can lead to the compromise of sensitive data when exact intervals are reported.

+Many of the rules are arbitrary and reflect data owner's unwillingness to be different, rather than solid evidence.
+For example, Ritchie demonstrated the choice of a minimum threshold is more about an organisation's wish to be in line with others than any statistical rationale.

 A more substantive criticism is that the theoretical models used to explore control measures are not appropriate for guides for practical action.
-Hafner et al provide a practical example of how a change in perspective can generate substantially different results.
+Hafner et al. provide a practical example of how a change in perspective can generate substantially different results.